 Eric brings high enthusiasm, a lifetime of mountain passion and a great depth and breadth of experience and expertise to Mountain Skills Academy & Adventures.

 As a professional Mountain Guide, Eric has been enjoying a very successful career.
 This is a high-end multi-faceted guide with expert level in Rock, Ice, Mountain and Ski guiding.
 He has worked in all the great ranges of the world, spending a great deal of time in the Alps but chooses Canada as his base and favorite place to live and work.

 Eric has acquired an impressive list of personal and guided accomplishments.
 He was one of the pioneers of Canadian Mixed climbing, establishing some of the world’s hardest and longest mixed routes.
 As an alpinist, he did the first ascent of Infinite Patience on Mount Robson’s foreboding Emperor Face.
-A highlight of his career is what is still the worlds most difficult pure ice climb, Rights of Passage on the North Face of Mt.
+A highlight of his career is what is still the world's most difficult pure ice climb, Rights of Passage on the North Face of Mt.
 Kitchener (WI 8).
-Eric’s guiding achievements also speak of high caliber guiding, here are some more notable guiding exploits:
+Eric’s guiding achievements also speak of high caliber guiding.
+Here are some of his more notable guiding exploits:

-* Ice: Slip Stream on Snowdome Pk. and Stairway to Heaven (one of his first ascent mix routes), Canada
+* Ice: Slip Stream on Snowdome Peak and Stairway to Heaven (one of his first ascent mix routes), Canada

 * Mountain: North Face of the Eiger, Switzerland.